igorline/slither_wiki/Detector-Documentation.md

     }
 }
 ```
 Bob calls `func`.
-As a result, `owner` is override to 0.
+As a result, `owner` is overridden to `0`.

 ### Recommendation
-Initialize all the storage variables.
+Initialize all storage variables.

-## Functions that send ether to arbitrary destinations
+## Functions that send Ether to arbitrary destinations
 ### Configuration
 * Check: `arbitrary-send`
 * Severity: `High`
 * Confidence: `Medium`

 ### Description
-Unprotected call to a function executing sending ethers to an arbitrary address.
+Unprotected call to a function sending Ether to an arbitrary address.

 ### Exploit Scenario: